mxsteini/vdiff/Readme.md

 **--skipTarget** [1|2]

 This option defines which target should be skipped in sequence.
 This is to prevent a Denial of Service attac action against you.

 **--browser** [string | \_all_]

 Run a sequence an a single browser which is defined in the browser setion in configuration.json. \_all_ runs the sequence with all defined browsers.

-**--sequence** [string | \_all_]
+**--sequence** [string(csv) | \_all_]

 Run this sequence. \_all_ runs all sequences
+You could give a list of sequence separeted by , without! spaces

 **--url**